Simone Tebet: Senate politics

-In 2019, she was elected president of the Constitution, Justice and Citizenship Commission, becoming the first woman to preside over the collegiate body.
+In 2019, she become the first woman to preside over the Constitution, Justice and Citizenship Commission.
 It is considered the most important one in the Senate.

+Senate presidency

+In the elections for the presidency of the Federal Senate of Brazil in 2017, Simone was a pre-candidate for president of the house.
+However, her party nominated Senator Eunício Oliveira to run for that position.

 In January 2021, she was nominated by her party to run for the Senate Presidency.
 However, the MDB, the party to which Tebet is affiliated, withdrew from the senator's launch to run for office, after signaling the opposing candidate, Rodrigo Pacheco.
 In this way, Tebet's candidacy became independent.
 On February 1, 2021, Rodrigo Pacheco was elected president of the Senate, with votes from 57 senators, Tebet obtained 21 votes, placing herself in second place.

 Other elections

 In the 2018 elections, after the arrest of the then candidate for the state government and governor, André Puccinelli, Simone was nominated for governor, however, she later withdrew from the race due to family issues.

 Presidential campaign

+Announcement

 Tebet presented herself as a candidate for the Presidency in the 2022 elections, standing on a Third Way platform.
-Her candiacy was seen as a non-controversial replacement to the failed pre-candidacies of João Doria and Sergio Moro, being supported by their former aides.
+Her candidacy was seen as a non-controversial replacement to the failed pre-candidacies of João Doria, Eduardo Leite, and Sergio Moro, being supported by their former aides.